xluthi/pulse_counter_esp8266/README.md

 Digital input D1 is set to ground thanks to a pull down resistor R2.
 When the reed switch is closed, the input is raised to VCC and an interrupt is detected.
 The LED1 is flashing to provide a visual control when a pulse is detected.

-## Domoticz ##
-The sketch was initially foreseen for Domoticz.
-However, I'm not using it anymore as I switched to MQTT/influxDB/Grafana.

-In order to have it working with Domoticz, it requires:

-- to configure the hostname & port of the Domoticz host in `private.h`,
-- to create a general/incremental counter in Domoticz and set its index in `private.h`
-- to set the scale factor in Domoticz, depending on the number of impulsion per liter.

-This should be enough to have a working counter in Domoticz!

-*Note: as I'm not actively using Domoticz anymore, this part of the code is not regularly tested and might not be updated with newer Domoticz releases...*

 ## MQTT ##
-Initially, the sketch was foreseen to Domoticz only.
-But MQTT has been added in order to use Grafana & InfluxDB as database and visualization tool, allowing greater flexibility in the aggregation and custom made dashboards.
+MQTT is used in order to use Grafana & InfluxDB as database and visualization tool, allowing greater flexibility in the aggregation and custom made dashboards.

 The following topics are defined (*my_hostname* is the ESP chipID (aka serial number) of the ESP8266):